cat438/prboom-plus/README.md

 Also do not expect this version to be identical to the current version(s) of PrBoom+.
 Some extra features present in PrBoom+ such as PC speaker emulation, v1.1 pitch effects, and OpenGL rendering may not be present in this port.

-The main `nxdk` directory should be at the same level as the folder for the `prboom-plus` repository.
+The main `nxdk` directory should be at the same level as the folder for the `xrboom-plus` repository.
 Something like this:

 ```
 [parent directory]